 What Causes Overspray When Spray Painting?

-In this section, we’ll cover the most common causes of overspray when painting.
-As you’ll find out, the causes are relatively simple and easy to fix.
+As you’ll find out, some of these causes of overspray are relatively quick and easy to fix.
 They are:

 This can make it harder to get the job done cleanly and efficiently, as you will inevitably waste more paint as you try to cover the target area.

 Depending on the pressure and direction of the wind, you may find that you have more overspray at times than others.